revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

 The Open close principle states that any class, component or entity should be open for extension but closed for modification.
-A class can be extended via Inheritance, Interfaces, Composition whenever required instead of modifying the code of the class.
-Consider an instance where we have a class that calculates the area of a square.
-Later, we get the requirement of calculating the area of a rectangle.
-Here, instead of modifying the original class, we can create one base class and this base class can be extended by the new class rectangle.
+A class can be extended via Inheritance, Interfaces, Composition whenever required instead of modifying the code of the class.For ex:We have a class that calculates the area of a square. we get the requirement of calculating the area of a rectangle.Instead of modifying the original class, we can create one base class and this base class can be extended by the new class rectangle.

 </blockquote>